+Passenger Air- bag Disable (PAD) Indica- tor Light Airbag Status

+OFF ON

+ON OFF

+OFF OFF

-Front Passenger Seat Occupant Passenger Air- bag Disable (PAD) Indicator Light Airbag Status Adult OFF ON Grocery Bags, Heavy Briefcases and Other Rela- tively Light Ob- jects ON OFF Empty or Very Small Objects OFF OFF Since the system senses weight, some small objects will turn the PAD Indicator Light on.
+bag Disable (PAD) Indica- tor Light OFF

+\ Since the system senses weight, some small objects will turn the PAD Indicator Light on.

 The OCS classifies an occupant using weight sensors mounted in the base of the front passenger seat.
 Any weight on the seat will be sensed by the system.
 Objects hanging on the seat or other passengers pushing down on the seat will also be sensed.
 The weight of an adult will cause the system to turn the airbag on.
 In this case, the OCS has classified the occupant of the seat as an adult.
-An adult occupant needs to sit in a normal position (with their feet on or near the floor) in order to be 2 properly classified.
+An adult occupant needs to sit in a normal position (with their feet on or near the floor) in order to be properly classified.
 Reclining the seat back too far may change how an occupant is classified by the OCS.